 Last year sometime, we started talking about chickens.
-Tim said he wanted some one day for eggs and I didn’t have a reason to argue except for my general fear of birds.
-I bought a book about raising chickens since I’m the girl who must know every. single. thing. before making a big decision and I love to research.
+Tim really wanted fresh eggs and I didn’t have a reason to argue except for my general fear of birds.
+I bought a highly-recommended book about raising chickens since I’m the girl who must know every. single. thing. before making a big decision and I love to research.
 Having pet chickens seemed like a fun project, we were up for building a coop, and fresh eggs would certainly support my baking obsession.

-Tim and I started looking at various breeds of chickens and coop plans in February.
+We started to look at various breeds of chickens and coop plans in February.
 We desired large sized egg layers, not meat birds, and they had to be docile.
 We also wanted a sturdy coop to keep out predators since we live in a rural area with plenty of hawks, foxes, and coyotes.
 The plans we liked the best were sheds that were retrofitted into coops.
-We wanted an all-in-one coop/storage area for food and supplies as well as room for a future brooder in case we decided we wanted to expand our flock down the road.
+We wanted an all-in-one coop/storage area for food and supplies as well as room for a future brooder in case we wanted to expand our flock down the road.
 Below was the original plan I drew up.
 It’s been tweaked a little, but it’s mostly the same idea:

 To save building time, we purchased a pre-built 8×8 barn shed with shingles.
-It might be overkill, but we wanted it to possibly house more chickens later or have a use for the coop building if we later decided chicken raising wasn’t for us.
+It might be overkill, but we wanted it to possibly house more chickens later or to have a use for the building if we later decided chicken-raising wasn’t for us.
 The pre-built coops we browsed were either cheaply made or ridiculously expensive and small.
-We have a larger shed on our property from this company and it’s very well built.
+We have a larger shed on our property from this company and it’s nicely built.

 In the meantime, we got chicks!
 2 Silver Laced and 2 Golden Laced Wyandottes.
 They were SO tiny and fuzzy!
 Thanks, Sarah!

 We then started framing out the main coop wall and door space.
-The door was Tim’s grandparents from their old screened in porch.
+The door was from Tim’s grandparent’s old screened in porch.
 Noah learned to use a palm sander that day.

 We considered many materials for the coop flooring.
 We wanted something easy to clean and seam-free.
 We ultimately chose sheet linoleum, which was super cheap and easy to install.
 We caulked around all the edges for a good seal.